 Waiting times vary depending on blood type, and the average wait time at our center is the shortest in Houston and below the national average, per SRTR1.

-Patients awaiting kidney transplantation on our transplant list are seen by affiliated Transplant Center physicians on an annual basis to ensure that they will be ready for transplantation when the kidney becomes available.
+Patients awaiting kidney transplantation on our transplant list are seen by affiliated Transplant Institute physicians on an annual basis to ensure that they will be ready for transplantation when the kidney becomes available.